ArtemMusic/ArtemMusic/README.md

  - 👨‍🎓: Student of Bonch-Bruevich St. Petersburg State University of Telecommunications.
 Software engineer.

- -  ⚙: I have significant experience in developing applications of various levels of complexity.

- - 📒: Successfully implemented own projects.

- - 🧠: Every day I try to improve my skills in both development and management.

- - 👪: I have experience of working in a team both as a manager and as a worker.

  **Find out more in my portfolio** ( https://artemmusic.github.io/portfolio/ )

 ---